nasa/MOSAIC/schedulers/mosaic_schedulers/schedulers/ti_milp/README.md

 Schedule = Scheduler.schedule()
 ```

+See the [schedulers README](../../../README.md) for a detailed description of the I/O format.

 ## References

 [1] Federico Rossi\*, Tiago Stegun Vaquero\*, Marc Sanchez Net, Maíra Saboia da Silva, and Joshua Vander Hook, "The Pluggable Distributed Resource Allocator (PDRA): a Middleware for Distributed Computing in Mobile Robotic Networks," under review.